learn-fp/learn-fp/README.md

 ## Why I wrote this book

 I've always admired Scalaz, I wondered whether it's possible to use it in the real world, in real problems.
 But when I tried using Scalaz in my small projects, I found that it's somehow assumed that if you want to use Scalaz, you know functional programming very well \(and a little Category theory ofcourse\), but if you're not used to functional programming and it's terminology, you're stuck.
-LLearningresources are limited to a few video presentations and a few blogs \(Eugene Yokota's blog is awesome\).
+Learning resources are limited to a few video presentations and a few blogs \(Eugene Yokota's blog is awesome\).
 And it's how I got the idea of writing a small handbook to help others that want to use Scalaz.

 ## More learning resources